What is silkscreen printing?

 • Silkscreen printing, or screen printing, is the process of passing ink through a taught mesh screen onto a substrate.

-• Before an impression is made, the open areas of mesh are 'flooded' by passing a squeegee or flood bar across the screen.
+• Before an impression is made, open areas of mesh are 'flooded' by passing a squeegee or flood bar across the screen.

-• As the mesh peels away from the substrate behind the squeegee, an impression is left behind.
-This impression is a silkscreen print.
+• Behind the squeegee, as the mesh peels away from the substrate, an impression is left behind.

 A squeegee pulls glow in the dark green ink across a screen on a semi-automatic printing bench.